 In this article, we bring you all of the latest rumours about the new Apple TV release date as well as new features that the device needs if it is to compete with the alternatives to Apple TV, especially here in the UK.
 We'll update this story as more Apple TV information becomes available, so be sure to check back from time to time.

-Updated on 17 August with claims that a new Apple TV may be launched next week, despite the fact that Apple is currently giving away a £25 iTunes vouchers to people who buy an Apple TV (a deal that runs out on 30 September).
+Updated on 4 September to deal with claims (now clearly disproved) that a new Apple TV would be launched in August, and to discuss the chances of an October update - based on the fact that Apple is currently giving away a £25 iTunes vouchers to people who buy an Apple TV (a deal that runs out on 30 September).

-This article focuses on the Apple TV - the set-top box that Apple has described as a hobby until recently - rather than the Apple television that is rumoured to be in the works.
+To avoid potential confusion, this article focuses on the Apple TV - the existing, currently available set-top box that Apple has described as a hobby until recently - rather than the Apple television that is rumoured to be in the works.
 If you want to find out about more about the TV set, you can read all the rumours about the iTV Apple Television here.

-However, here in the UK and in the US, Apple is giving away £25 (or $25) iTunes vouchers with sales of the Apple TV.
-The Apple TV costs £79 here, so you could consider that you are getting an Apple TV for £54 (and spending £25 on iTunes movies to watch on it.)
+Here in the UK (and in the US), Apple is giving away £25 (or $25) iTunes vouchers with sales of the Apple TV.
+The Apple TV costs £79 here, so you might view that as getting an Apple TV for £54 (and spending £25 on iTunes movies to watch on it.)

 Some might presume that Apple is trying to shift the last load of Apple TV boxes before introducing a new unit.